-Section 6.
-Training from an external source will carry equal weight as training from peer trainers.
+- Section 6.
+Training from an external source will carry equal weight as training from peer trainers. - Section 7.

-Section 7.
 Agency directed training will be funded by the Agency.
-Other training costs will be shared by the agency and the employee, if approved by the proper approving authority.

-Section 8.
-New employees will receive orientation not later than two weeks after reporting to duty.
+Other training costs will be shared by the agency and the employee, if approved by the proper approving authority. - Section 8.
+New employees will receive orientation not later than two weeks after reporting to duty. - Section 9.
+Supervisors will ensure necessary on-the-job training is made available to assist an employee assigned to a new position to reach expected performance standards.